Home » News » Parish notices

 PLEASE PRAY FOR THE REPOSE OF THE SOULS OF

-Maria Wojtanowski RIP her funeral has not yet been arranged.
+Michael Gavin RIP his funeral has not yet been arranged

 Please remember them and their families in your prayers